apple/GCGC/README.md

-# Features
-This tool enables analysis of gc log files in a Jupyter notebook interface.
-Allows for comparing multiple log files and or external datasets.

-GC information is collected in event logs, which can then be sorted and filtered in both pre-set and adaptable ways.
+GCGC uses a Jupyter notebook interface to analyze GC log files.

+The analysis is built into a provided notebook, and generates plots and tables from collected GC information.
+The collected data for each log is parsed into a python pandas 'event log'.
+Then, using the event logs as a persistant database, the event information can be sorted, filtered, and grouped in both pre-set and customizable ways to display relevant trends and outliers.

-There are 17 generated plots, which analyze latency, concurrent and stw events, heap information, allocation rates, trends, and frequencies of events plotted onto customizable charts and tables.
+There are 17 generated plots, which analyze latency, concurrent and STW events, heap information, allocation rates, frequencies of events, and trends, comparing any number of log files and external data sources.

-Furthermore, using Jupyter notebook for analysis allows for re-running analysis with minor changes to plots, and enables users to apply data transformations during analysis.
+Furthermore, using Jupyter notebook data visualization allows for easy customization of provided plots.

-Currently supports collectors in both JDK11 & JDK 16.
+Currently supports collectors in JDK11 & JDK 16.
  # Requirements

 - Python3